Ferroin/scripts/windows/registry/README.md

 This makes Windows treat the hardware RTC as if it's set to UTC instead of the local timezone.
-This is particularly useful if you are dual booting with almost any other OS in existence (especially UNIX-like ones), as Windows is about the only OS that expects the RTC to be set to the local timezone.
+This is particularly useful if you are dual booting with almost any other OS in existence (especially UNIX-like ones), as Windows is the only widely used OS that expects the RTC to be set to the local timezone.
 It can also prevent issues on laptops which are set to automatically set the timezone when traveling between timezones while the system is off.

 ## user-tcp-qos.reg
 This overrides the default behavior in Windows 7 and newer of blatantly ignoring application's attempts to set the QoS on their network traffic.
-It's probably not hugely useful for most people, but it can improve networking behavior when you have a good ISP who actually honors the DSCP fields in IP headers (sadly a decent percentage of them don't).
+It's probably not hugely useful for most people, but it can improve networking behavior when you have a good ISP who actually honors the DSCP fields in IP headers (sadly a decent percentage of them don't appear to).
+I find that this can improve network latency while you are streaming in the background or doing big transfers of data.